hauleth/hauleth/content/post/elixir-application.md

----
++++
-title: "Let's talk about `application/0`"
+title = "Let's talk about `application/0`"
-date: 2019-07-26T11:36:01+02:00
-description: |
+date = 2019-07-26
+description = """
 Have you ever thought about that one simple function in your `mix.exs`?
-It comes out as quite powerful and useful place for storing configuration and post-launch scripts.
+It comes out as quite powerful and useful place for storing configuration and post-launch scripts."""

-tags:
-    - elixir
-    - erlang
-    - beam
-    - programming
----
+[taxonomies]
+tags = [
+  "elixir",
+  "erlang",
+  "beam",
+  "programming"
+]
++++

 When you start your new Elixir project via `mix new my_awesome_project` you will end with something like this in `mix.exs`: